axllent/goiplookup/README.md

 ## Database updates

-GoipLookup is able to update your GeoLite2 Country database.
+GoIPLookup is able to update your GeoLite2 Country database.
 As of 01/01/2020 MaxMind require a (free) License Key in order to download these updates.
 The release (binary) versions of goiplookup (>= 0.2.2) already contain a key for this, however if you are compiling from source you will need to set your own licence key in your environment (see below).

 ### Binary release database updates